|Nutritional Guidelines (per serving)|

 The complementary combination of flavors used on this pork roast makes it a fabulous recipe choice for a Sunday dinner or special meal.
 Serve this pork loin with potatoes or buttered noodles, along with your favorite vegetables or salad.

 Leftover pork makes wonderful sandwiches and it can be diced and used in many casseroles.
-I like this spaghetti and pork casserole or the pork and mashed potato casserole.

 - 2 tablespoons all-purpose flour

 - 1/4 teaspoon garlic powder

 - 1 pork loin roast (bone-in, about 4 to 5 pounds)

 - 1 1/2 cups applesauce